emanueljacob/identity-germany/src/Validation/PassportValidation/README.md

 ## String structure
 The complete calculation procedure of the id validation can be described like this.

-The following structure explains the parts that the id card string will be divided into.
+The following structure explains the parts that the passport string will be divided into.

 - Serialnumber (based on authority code + consecutive number + checksum): 4 mixed characters + 4 mixed characters + 1 digit<br>
   Example: `C01X0006H1D` with<br>